Pandora-CNC/motiondev/README.md

 writes and prints data at address 0 (also appears in trace).
 Use the original driver for untainted operations
 * ./control W0_a1

+The only thing needed now is to start the application and make traces.
+For example:
+* ./control r
+* ./../mnd/nand1-1/motion.elf (exit with CTRL+C)
+* ./control g >dump.txt